Microbial Metagenomics Division

 Our laboratory is proficient in DNA metabarcoding and metagenomics techniques.
 We are experienced with many sample types including soil, water, or tissue from a range of organisms, and can conduct complex bioinformatic analyses.
 We can assist all stages of research starting with the experimental design, through data production and analysis, and ending with publication grade figures and data archiving.
 More information in the services page.

 R & D Projects

 Root knot nematodes are a major crop pest throughout vast regions of the glob.
 They are known to interact with soil and plant bacteria to successfully infest plants.
 Dr. Amir Szitenberg is interested in the microbial soil and plant community associated with intense infestation and in ways to manipulate it in order to inhibit nematode infestation.
-We collaborate with Shimon Pivonia and Dr. Yael Bar Lavan from the Hatzeva R&D on this project, and with Prof. David Bird, from NC state University.

 Fish are an extremely susceptible cultivar, with elaborate water treatment procedures usually in place.
 Dr Ashraf Al-Ashhab is interested in the effect of the commonly used UV treatment on the native bacterial community of fish skin, and the role of the skin community in fighting of infections.
 This research is a collaboration with Galit Sharon DVM, from ILOR in Eilat.

 The Dead Sea basin is a unique source of biodiversity, given a range of extreme habitats.
 We characterize the unique microorganismal biodiversity in water bodies in the region.